tate-it/energy-toolbox/tasks/tasks-prd-sii-xml-generator.md

   - [ ] 3.5 Create validation for "Other" option fields requiring description when value is 99
   - [ ] 3.6 Implement complex ComponenteImpresa pricing interval rules based on MACROAREA and UNITA_MISURA
   - [ ] 3.7 Build time band validation logic with FasceOrarieSettimanale conditional requirements
-  - [ ] 3.8 Create real-time validation feedback with clear error messages explaining conditional requirements
+  - [ ] 3.8 Integrate React Hook Form with Stepperize for seamless validation on step transitions
-  - [ ] 3.9 Implement form-level validation preventing progression with errors
+  - [ ] 3.9 Configure Stepperize to prevent navigation when current step has validation errors
   - [ ] 3.10 Add comprehensive unit tests for all validation scenarios and edge cases
 - [ ] 4.0 Create XML Generation and Export Functionality
   - [ ] 4.1 Implement XML builder in lib/xml-generator/xml-builder.ts using fast-xml-parser